How much math do engineers use? Not a lot. Engineers typically use basic algebra and trigonometry. While computers do the complex math.

 - Do hand calculations

-- Write software to handle your edge case model
+- Write software to handle your unique edge case model

 - Give up on the problem

-Option #1: is a good start.
-But if the software doesn’t already exist, you’ll soon realize your problem is very complex.
-Hand calculations won’t cut it.
-This leads us to option #2.
+Option #1 is a solid starting point, but if the software doesn’t already exist, you’ll quickly discover that your problem is super complex, and hand calculations just won’t cut it.
+Enter option #2.

-The faraway planet has too many distinct variables.
-Think of variances in gravitational strength, atmosphere thickness, and extreme temperatures.
-So, we’d need to create a math model and build software around it.
+This far-off moon has a bunch of unique variables—think differences in gravity, atmospheric thickness, and extreme temperatures.
+So, we’d have to create a mathematical model and develop software around it.

 “How much math do engineers use?” wrap up

-Engineers don’t use as much math as you may have expected.
-Also, it’s not the type of math you were thinking.
-The math done by hand is mostly basic algebra and trigonometry.
+Engineers don’t use as much math as you might have guessed, and it’s not the kind of math you had in mind.
+The math done by hand usually involves basic algebra and trigonometry.

-But, if you understand and can apply high-level math concepts, you’ll set yourself apart from your peers.
-You’ll enhance your creativity, and be on your way to becoming a 10x engineer.
+However, if you can understand and apply high-level math concepts, you’ll stand out from the crowd, boost your creativity, and be well on your way to becoming a 10x engineer.

-How important do you find math skills in engineering to be?
-How often do you use math?
+What do you think?
+How crucial are math skills in engineering?
+How often do you use math in your work?